fingul/django-db-cascade-3/README.md

 ```
 from django.db import models
 from django_db_cascade.fields import ForeignKey, OneToOneField
-from django_db_cascade.deletions import DB_CASCADE
+from django_db_cascade.deletions import DB_CASCADE, DB_SET_NULL

 class Thing(Common):
     account = ForeignKey('self', DB_CASCADE)

+class Parent(Common):
+    child = ForeignKey('Child', DB_SET_NULL, null=True, default=None)
 ```

 ### Caveats

-- DB_CASCADE only supports Postgres
+- DB_SET_NULL/DB_CASCADE only supports Postgres
-- DB_CASCADE does not support django on_delete signals
+- DB_SET_NULL/DB_CASCADE does not support django on_delete signals
-- DB_CASCADE will not cascade delete multiple inherited tables as expected
+- DB_SET_NULL/DB_CASCADE will not cascade delete multiple inherited tables as expected
-- DB_CASCADE will not trigger CASCADE on another model.
+- DB_SET_NULL/DB_CASCADE will not trigger CASCADE on another model.
 E.g. Model A points to model B, via DB_CASCADE.
 Model B points to model C, via CASCADE.
 A will cascade delete B, B will django delete C, but __deleting A will not delete C__!
-- DB_CASCADE on a ManyToMany of A <---> B, only A_B set records will be cascade deleted (deleting A will not delete B)
+- DB_SET_NULL/DB_CASCADE on a ManyToMany of A <---> B, only A_B set records will be cascade deleted (deleting A will not delete B)

 ### How it works
 1. Minimal subclassing of the django postgresql backend and the django ForeignKey field
-3. Added a new possible value for ForeignKey's on_delete kwarg, called DB_CASCADE
+3. Added a new possible value for ForeignKey's on_delete kwarg, called DB_SET_NULL/DB_CASCADE
 4. When you use DB_CASCADE, the migration framework will recognize a change, and write new sql
 6. example SQL generated:
     ```